cellery-io/sdk/README.md

 exposed globally via a global and cell gateway.
 In the quick start we'll be deploying this `hello-world-cell` and browsing the `hello` component's web page.

-Please follow below instructions to run the hello-world-cell.
+Now we will look at the steps required to run this cell.

-**Note:** Due to the [known issue](https://github.com/wso2-cellery/sdk/issues/381), please execute the below commands in any directory other than home directory.
+**IMPORTANT:** Due to the [known issue](https://github.com/wso2-cellery/sdk/issues/381), please execute the all 'cellery' commands in any directory other than the home directory.

-1. Execute below command that will download the hello world web cell from `wso2cellery` organization in [docker hub](https://hub.docker.com/u/wso2cellery) and run the cell.
+1. Execute the `cellery run` command that will download the hello world web cell from the `wso2cellery` organization in [docker hub](https://hub.docker.com/u/wso2cellery) and run the cell.

     ```
     $ cellery run wso2cellery/hello-world-cell:0.2.1 -n hello-world-cell
+    ```

+    You should see the following output:

+    ```
     ✔ Connecting to registry-1.docker.io
     ✔ Fetching metadata
     ✔ Pulling image wso2cellery/hello-world-cell:0.2.1